 A closer look at the orbital-resolved DOS in Fig. 1 reveals that the $J{\text{eff}} = 1/2$ states are not fully polarized.
 This is due to significant itineracy effects and hybridization between Ir 5d and O 2p states.
 The resulting occupation number for the occupied $J{\text{eff}} = 1/2$ orbitals is about 0.65 (0.45) in the 214 (327) compound.
-Consequently, this leads to substantially reduced magnetic moments compared to the ideal $J{\text{eff}} = 1/2$ value of $1 \mu_B$, down to about 0.55 μ_B (214) and 0.58 μ_B (327).
+Consequently, this leads to substantially reduced magnetic moments compared to the ideal $J{\text{eff}} = 1/2$ value of $1\mu_B$, down to about 0.55 (214) and 0.58 μ_B (327).

-While the most part the GGA+U band structures are in fairly good agreement with the DMFT spectral functions (Fig. 1), there are also some differences.
-The band gaps in the 214 and 327 compounds within GGA+U are of almost equal size, about $270 \text{ meV} (U{\text{GGA+U}} = 2.5 \text{ eV})$, while there is a clear gap reduction of about 100 meV in the DMFT calculations.
-This is not surprising, given that the fully screened U, required by GGA+U, should be reduced in the more itinerant 327 compounds.
-For 113, the Fermi surface in DMFT is quite similar to the GGA Fermi surface (not shown), but the bandwidth is strongly renormalized.
-This is not the case in GGA+U, where the hole pocket at Γ is missing.
-Recent ARPES measurements26 confirmed the existence of the hole pocket at Γ with a strongly enhanced effective mass, in agreement with the DMFT results.
+While for the most part, the GGA + U band structures are in fairly good agreement with the DMFT spectral functions (Fig. 1), there are also some differences.
+The band gaps in the 214 and 327 compounds within GGA + U are of almost equal size, about 270 meV ($U{\text{GGA+U}} =$ 2.5 eV), while there is a clear gap reduction of about 100 meV in the DMFT calculations.
+This is not surprising, given that the fully screened U required by GGA + Ushould be reduced in the more itinerant 327 compounds.
+For 113, the Fermi surfaces in DMFT are quite similar to the GGA Fermi surfaces (not shown), but the bandwidth is strongly renormalized.
+This is not the case in GGA + U, where the hole pocket at Γ is missing.
+Recent ARPES measurements [26] confirmed the existence of the hole pocket at Γ with a strongly enhanced effective mass, in agreement with our DMFT results.

-We mention in passing that the paramagnetic calculation for 214 is not insulating in DFT+DMFT, but a very bad metal, in agreement with the DMFT calculations of Ref.
-18, but in disagreement with Ref.
-19. The single-site DMFT calculations describe exactly the correlations local to the Ir sites, and also the correlations of infinite range with AFM ordering.
-Based on magnetic x-ray scattering, Fujiyama $et \ al.^3$ reported a large but finite correlation length exceeding 100 lattice spacings even 20 K above the Néel temperature in the 214 compound.
-The "marginal Mott insulator,"3 a term coined to describe such a short-range ordered state, is not captured by the single site DMFT method, but requires cluster extensions, so unfortunately our modeling cannot account for the properties of this compound near its AFM phase transition.
+We mention in passing that the paramagnetic calculation for 214 is not insulating in DFT + DMFT, but a very bad metal, in agreement with the DMFT calculations of Ref.
+[18], but in disagreement with Ref.
+[19], where the Mott gap was found in the absence of long- or short-range order, placing the material into the strong coupling regime.
+The single-site DMFT calculations describe the correlations local to the Ir sites exactly, and infinite-range correlations in a mean-field way, when AFM ordering is imposed.
+Fujiyama et al. [4] reported a large but finite correlation length exceeding 100 lattice spacings even 20 K above the Néel temperature in 214.
+The "marginal Mott insulator" [4], a term coined to describe such a shortrange-ordered state, is not captured by the single-site DMFT method but requires cluster extensions.
+We also note that the temperature dependence of the optical conductivity of Ref.
+[27] is not consistent with the strong coupling regime, as defined in Ref.
+[28], but it is more consistent with the intermediate coupling, as the optical weight is roughly temperature independent when integrated up to 1.5 eV.